marcocapano/SplashObjc/README.md

 This is **SplashObjc**, an Objective-C syntax highlighter based on [Splash](https://github.com/JohnSundell/Splash), a Swift syntax highlighter.
 It can be used to generate HTML and Images and `NSAttributedString`s from your Objective-C code.

 It is already quite capable, with support for blocks, macros, functions, control statements, classes, procolocols, properties, object literals and more.
-See the following example image, generated with it:
+See the following example image, generated with SplashObjc from Foundation's `NSLock.h`:

 <img src="Images/NSLock.png" max-width="90%" alt="NSLock code sample" />